GTmetrix Performance Blog

 It’s critical that you backup your WordPress installation before optimization and it’s generally a good practice to back up on a regular basis as well.

-While you can use any of the available backup plugins offered on WordPress, we’ve previously covered how to use UpdraftPlus to backup your entire WordPress install, including your database, plugins, themes, uploads, and more.
+While you can use any of the available backup plugins offered on WordPress, we’ve previously covered how to use BackWPup to backup your entire WordPress install, including your database, plugins, themes, uploads, and more.

 Full instructions available here.